This Italian Wedding Soup is chock-full of meatballs and pasta and vegetables- adapted from Ina Garten’s Back to Basics Cookbook.

 Prep for this soup first involves making the meatballs.
 Mix the (turkey & sausage) meatball ingredients and spoon the mixture onto a baking sheet.
 You’ll need fresh white bread crumbs for the meatballs.

 Don’t be tempted to use those yucky dry breadcrumbs sold in a can.
 You can make fresh breadcrumbs quickly and easily in a food processor or in a coffee or spice grinder with whatever bread you have on hand (even English muffins and pita bread will work!)

 You’ll get the best results if your bread is slightly stale.
 Tear the slices into pieces (remove the crusts first) and fill your processor or grinder about half full.
 Pulse until you get bread crumbs.
 If you don’t have a processor or a grinder, you can rub slices of stale bread on a box grater instead.

 Baking the meatballs in the oven makes this entire process so much simpler than trying to saute 40 meatballs in a skillet.
 They’re done cooking after about 30 minutes.
 Then you can set them aside until you’re ready to add them to your Italian Wedding Soup.

 Funny side note: I set my meatballs on the counter once when I was preparing for a dinner party.
-I went into my bedroom to get ready, and when I returned to my kitchen I found that my dog had helped herself to all forty meatballs.
+Then I went into my bedroom to get ready, and when I returned to my kitchen I found that my dog had helped herself to all forty meatballs.
 I guess she thought they were good too!
-I had to call one of my guests and ask her to stop and get some frozen meatballs at the store.
+An emergency call was made to one of my guests to ask her to stop and get some frozen meatballs at the store.
 They weren’t nearly as good as these though!!